ChrstphrHll/npc_gen/students/Brooka Whesker.md

   int: 15
   str: 18
   wis: 12
-track: Diplomacy
-trait: I enjoy being strong and like breaking things.
-trait1: Private
-trait2: Predictable
 year: 3
+guild: Treskal
+partyID: 45
 ---
 # Brooka Whesker
 ---
 ### Description
 - 3rd year Half-Elf Fighter in Treskal
-- curly green hair that's hanging down to their back, Gray eyes, and Pale skin
+- curly green hair that's hanging down to their back, Pale Green eyes, and Pale skin
 - Is Private and Predictable, and has Impartiality as their ideal

 ### Organizations